-With over 25 years of experience in constructing, operating and managing structural fill projects and assisting coal-fired utilities in beneficially using CCPs, Charah has become the industry leader for innovative solutions.
+With 30 years of experience in constructing, operating and managing structural fill projects and assisting coal-fired utilities in beneficially using CCPs, Charah has become the industry leader for innovative solutions.
 We are known for developing long-term and secure, cost-effective CCP use opportunities that conform to strict environmental requirements with solutions including beneficial mine reclamation and additional beneficial use applications for commercial and aviation projects.

 Our professional approach and technical expertise ensure a well-managed and compliant CCP project every step of the process.
 From evaluation, design and permitting to construction, management and operations, Charah is a total solutions company providing unparalleled service and innovation for the coal-fired power generation industry.